Do Silverfish Really Bite?

 Silverfish are dangerous to people, and in the rare case - animals, that have a specific allergy to this insect.
 The reactions include rhinitis, nose inflammation and respiratory problems.
 Keep in mind that people with respiratory allergies, especially kids, are more likely to be affected by the silverfish bite.
 The allergen that is causing these reactions is called Tropomyosin and it’s often found in shrimps and shellfish.
 If you or any of your family members have shown signs of an allergic reaction, take care of the silverfish infestation immediately by calling a pest control specialist.

-How to prevent from the silverfish bites?
+How to prevent silverfish bites?

 The most obvious and effective way, of course, is to prevent a silverfish infestation from happening in the first place.
 Here are some tips that will help you escape from a possible silverfish invasion in the future: